KalmeMarq/km-hudoverlays-mod/README.md

 # KM Hud Overlays Mod (Fabric)
-Allows you customize the vanilla overlays that appear on the hud or add custom ones with conditions.
+Allows you to customize the vanilla overlays that appear on the hud or add custom ones with conditions.
 All through a json file in a resource pack.

 Resource pack file: **assets/kmhudoverlays/hud_overlays.json**